Battle Royale (novel): Plot

 To make sure the students obey the rules and kill each other, the metal collars around their necks track their positions.
 They will explode if they attempt to remove the collars or linger in "Forbidden Zones": randomly chosen areas of the map that increase in number over time, re-sculpting and shrinking the battlefield and forcing the students to move around.
 The collars secretly transmit sound back to the game organizers, allowing them to hear the students' conversations, root out escape plans, and log their activities.

-The students desperately fight amongst each other for survival, with mentally ill bullies Mitsuko Souma and Kiriyama killing many.
+The students desperately fight amongst each other for survival, with mentally ill bullies Mitsuko and Kiriyama killing many.
 Shuya takes Noriko under his wing after his best friend is killed, believing that he has a duty to honor his fallen friend by protecting his crush.
 Shogo – who is revealed to be the winner of a previous Battle Royale and hopes to put an end to the Program – avoids the fighting, joining with Shuya.
 Shuya's friend, athlete Shinji Mimura, attempts to hack the system running the Program and bomb the building where Sakamochi and the other personnel overseeing the Program are stationed, but is killed by Kiriyama.

-Eventually, halfway through the third day, only Shogo, Shuya, Noriko, Kiriyama and Mitsuko remain, with Kiriyama and Mitsuko dead set on hunting down the trio.
-Kiriyama kills Mitsuko.
+Eventually, halfway through the third day, only Shogo, Shuya, Noriko, Kiriyama remain, with Kiriyama set on hunting down the trio.
 After a frantic car chase, Kiriyama is finally gunned down.
-Shuya and Noriko are held at gunpoint by Shogo, who taunts them over being so naive as to trust anyone in the Program; the collars record gunshots and Shuya and Noriko flatlining.
+Shuya and Noriko are held at gunpoint by Shogo, who criticizes them over being so naive as to trust anyone in the Program; the collars record gunshots and Shuya and Noriko flatlining.

 Declared the winner by Sakamochi, Shogo is escorted to his transport off the island, surrounded by soldiers.
 Sakamochi, however, reveals that he knows Shuya and Noriko are alive and that his supposed execution of Noriko and Shuya was a ruse after he found a way to disable their collars and attempts to kill Shogo.
-Shogo kills him as a hidden Shuya and Noriko hijack the ship and kill the soldiers on board.
+Shogo kills him as a hidden Shuya and Noriko hijack the boat and kill the soldiers on board.
 As the boat sails towards the mainland, Shogo succumbs to his wounds sustained during the fight with Kiriyama and dies, but not before thanking Shuya and Noriko for being his friends.

 On the advice of Shogo, Shuya and Noriko escape to the mainland and plan to flee to a democratic America, pursued by the government.